nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

 Build failed:  -> task failed (err #2): 	{task: libv8.a SConstruct -> libv8.a}
 ----
 This comes about when $SHELL has a windows based path instead of  a unix based one.
 E.g., C:\bin\bash instead of of /bin/bash.
+So, try,
+    export SHELL=/bin/bash
-So, try, explort SHELL=/bin/bash and re-run make.
+and re-run make.

 Help!
 I've done EVERYTHING above and I'm still having issues…